BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

     "   call dword ptr [ebp+0x24]       ;"  #   Call WSAConnect
 ```

-Test this by setting a breakpoint at the start of `call_wsaconnect` step through and check that the struct was pushed correctly `dds esp L7` and also ensure the sockaddr_in substructure was pushed with `dds XXXXXXXX L4`.
+Test this by setting a breakpoint at the start of `call_wsaconnect` step through and check that the struct was pushed correctly `dds esp L7` and also ensure the sockaddr_in substructure was pushed with `dds XXXXXXXX L4` (using address of \*name).
 Open up a netcat listener to test the connection (should just do an initial connect but not persist), and ensure that the return value from the call is 0 in eax.

 ### Calling CreateProcessA
 Create a process (cmd.exe in this case) to contain the socket connection.